EU studies options in tense countdown to Ukraine deal

-BRUSSELS (Reuters) - European officials are considering a range of options to keep alive plans for Ukraine to sign an EU free-trade agreement at a summit in Vilnius on November 29, despite President Viktor Yanukovich’s failure to deliver on his commitments so far.
+BRUSSELS, Nov 19 (Reuters) - European officials are considering a range of options to keep alive plans for Ukraine to sign an EU free-trade agreement at a summit in Vilnius on Nov.
+29, despite President Viktor Yanukovich’s failure to deliver on his commitments so far.

 While Ukraine still has 10 days to meet calls for judicial reforms and other steps - including a resolution in the case of jailed former prime minister Yulia Tymoshenko - time is rapidly running out, and contingency plans are taking shape.